Skip to main content

 Causes:

-Jaundice is due to an increased bilirubin level in the blood.
-The average total bilirubin level is 1.2 mg/dl of blood in an adult.
-When its level in blood increases up to 2mg/dl of blood, it is known as hyperbilirubinemia, and Jaundice appears when the bilirubin level in blood is more than 2.5mg/dl of blood.
+Jaundice is caused by an increased bilirubin level in the blood.
+The average total bilirubin level in an adult is 1.2 mg/dl.
+When it rises to 2mg/dl, it is known as hyperbilirubinemia, and Jaundice appears when the bilirubin level is more than 2.5mg/dl.

 Types of bilirubin: